ishashoro/DS502_Project/README.md

-# Ferry Speed Optimization for Fuel and Emission Reduction
+# Urban Ferry Speed Optimization for Fuel Consumption and Pollutant Emissions Reduction

 # Problem
 Ferries in Istanbul have fixed schedules; however, the traveling speed of the ferries may or may not be at the optimal level regarding energy efficiency.
 The fuel consumption and pollutant emissions increase nonlinearly with speed, creating a need to find an optimum speed value that will reduce the fuel consumption and pollutant emissions.